 Women of the Year has recognised, celebrated and inspired women of all backgrounds since 1955, when it was founded by the late Lady Tony (Antonella) Lothian OBE with Lady Georgina Coleridge and Odette Hallowes.

-The very first event of its kind, Lady Lothian’s aim was to bring together a wide cross-section of working women who had distinguished themselves in their careers or their communities.
-At a time when the concept of career networking for women was unknown, Women of the Year was, and remains, a gathering for inspirational women and an opportunity to hear the views of world-famous women on important issues.
+Recognising women’s achievements in 1955 was almost unheard of, and Lady Lothian’s aim was to put the record straight and bring together a wide cross-section of working women who had distinguished themselves in their careers or their communities.
+At a time when the concept of career networking for women was unknown, the initial concept is as important today as it was sixty years ago.
+Women of the Year was, and remains, a gathering for inspirational women and an opportunity to hear the views of world-famous women on important issues.

 The Frink Bronze Eagle

-Our wonderful Bronze Eagle: The Frink Bronze Eagle was sculpted and donated by Dame Elisabeth Frink RA, (1933 – 1993) one of Britain’s leading and foremost celebrated artists.
+The Frink Bronze Eagle was sculpted and donated by Dame Elisabeth Frink RA (1933 – 1993), one of Britain’s leading and foremost celebrated artists.
 She specialised in sculpting animals and the human form, which set her apart from her contemporaries.
 Whilst still a student, one of her sculptures was bought by the Beaux Arts Gallery of London’s West End.
 Today her work can be seen across England, the United States and China.
 She was awarded a CBE in 1962 and in 1982 she was made Dame of the British Empire.